isomerpages/moh-vaccinegov/pages/health-advisory.md

 - Persons 12 to 17 years should receive 3 doses of **Pfizer-BioNTech/Comirnaty**, or 3 doses of **Moderna/Spikevax**, or 3 doses of **Novavax/Nuvaxovid**
 - Persons 18 years and older should receive 3 doses of **Pfizer-BioNTech/Comirnaty**, 3 doses of **Moderna/Spikevax**, 3 doses of **Novavax/Nuvaxovid** vaccines, or 4 doses of **Sinovac-CoronaVac** vaccine.

-**You will be eligible for your additional dose 5 months after the last dose of your primary vaccination series.
-If you have taken Sinovac-CoronaVac or Sinopharm as your last dose, you are recommended to receive your additional dose 3 months after your last dose**.
+You will be eligible for your additional dose 5 months after the last dose of your primary vaccination series.
+If you have taken Sinovac-CoronaVac or Sinopharm as your last dose, you are recommended to receive your additional dose 3 months after your last dose.

 **Important reminders**: